WMBF-TV: Newscasts

 As a new build, WMBF-TV went on the air with high-definition local newscasts from the outset, including live shots from the field.
+A number of its early personalities had roots in the area; general manager Ted Fortenberry said that it was important to "find people who know the lay of the land".
 In the station's early years, managers elsewhere in the Raycom group were often instructed to seek advice from WMBF on technical issues related to HD news conversion.
 WMBF was the first local station to launch weekend morning newscasts, doing so in the early 2010s.

-Technical information
+Technical information and subchannels

-Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Translators

-WMBF-TV is relayed on five low-power translators in Florence—W06DK-D, W18FC-D, W19FC-D, W24EX-D, and W35ED-D. The translators, particularly W35ED-D, provide coverage to areas outside of the main WMBF-TV transmitter's reception area.
+The signal from WMBF's main transmitter, located on Flossie Road in Bucksville, South Carolina, does not reach much of the market's inland portion, including its second-largest city, Florence.
+To make up for the shortfall in coverage, WMBF is relayed on four translators licensed to Florence—W06DK-D, W19FC-D, W24EX-D, and W35ED-D; all remap to virtual channel 32.
+These translators, particularly W35ED-D, serve the few viewers in the market's inland portion without access to cable or satellite.

 On January 3, 2022, Jeffrey Winemiller's Lowcountry 34 Media reached a deal to sell W19FC-D, W35ED-D, and 21 other low-power TV stations to Gray Television for $3.75 million.